bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Layout

-A data dictionary CSV file contains a header row plus _one row for each of the target datafile's data fields_.
-(Since the datafile's fields are in columns, that means a row in a data dictionary describes a column in a data file.)
-Thus, if a datafile has five columns in it (corresponding to five fields), the data dictionary for that datafile will contain _six_ rows – one header row plus five non-header rows that describe the five columns.
+A data dictionary CSV file contains a header row plus _one record row for each of the target datafile's fields_.
+(Since the datafile's fields are in columns, that means a row in a data dictionary describes a field column in a data file.)
+Thus, if a datafile has five fields in it (stored in five columns), the data dictionary for that datafile will contain _six_ rows – one header row plus five non-header rows that describe the five datafile fields.

 ### Data Dictionary Row Ordering

 The ordering of rows in a data dictionary is SIGNIFICANT.
 The order of rows in a data dictionary MUST correspond to the order of columns in a target datafile.
-Thus, the first non-header row in a data dictionary file describes the first column in a target datafile, the second non-header row in a data dictionary describes the second column in a datafile, and so on.
+Thus, the first non-header row in a data dictionary file describes the first field column in a target datafile, the second non-header row in a data dictionary describes the second field column in a datafile, and so on.

 While the Id of the data dictionary row should match the field name of the datafile column, if the datafile's header row is missing or has mis-matched names, the data dictionary order is used to understand the datafile columns.